Seravo/wordpress/README.md

 ```

 ## Features
-* Includes Nginx, Redis, Git, PHP5-FPM for running WordPress in modern stack.
+* Includes Nginx, MariaDB, PHP5, PHP7, HHVM, Redis and Git for running WordPress in modern stack.
 * Git hooks to test your code to make sure that only high quality code is committed into git
+* Advanced WordPress acceptance tests with Rspec and PhantomJS
 * [PHP Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer) code style and quality analyser
 * Includes self-signed certs (and trust them automatically in OS X) to test https:// locally
-* Advanced WordPress integration tests with Rspec and PhantomJS
 * [Xdebug](http://xdebug.org/) and [Webgrind](https://code.google.com/p/webgrind/) for debugging and profiling your application
 * [Mailcatcher](http://mailcatcher.me/) to imitate as SMTP server to debug mails
 * [Adminer](http://www.adminer.org/) for a graphical interface to manage your database
 * [BrowserSync](http://browsersync.io) as automatic testing middleware for WordPress

-Mailcatcher can be used to emulate emails use mailcatcher.wordpress.dev (vagrant).
+Mailcatcher can be used to emulate emails use mailcatcher.wordpress.local (vagrant).

-## Defaults

-After installation navigate to http://wordpress.dev or run `vagrant ssh` to get started.
-The domain can be changed by changing ```config.yml``` and it is recommended you switch the default wordress.dev to something else.

 ### Credentials for vagrant